 Digitizing Waste is a collaboration between Concordia's Facilities Management and Concordia researchers and students to bring waste management and circular economy into the digital transformation age through living laboratory projects on campus.

-To measure the trade-offs of digitialisation of waste management systems in reaching zero waste objectives
+- To measure the trade-offs of digitalisation of waste management systems in reaching zero waste objectives

 Waste detection app